 For high-quality and detailed images, the NVR supports a maximum network camera resolution of 4K,12-Megapixels.
-Furthermore, the NVR supports VIVOTEK's fisheye network camera "Fisheye Dewarp" function via a web console, which provides multiple de-warping modes in live view and playback, ensuring the correct angle of video view and detailed information for flexible usage.
+To intelligently manage bandwidth while maintaining this high-quality, the "Auto Adaptive Stream" function will adjust the display resolution automatically for each different layout type.
+Furthermore, the NVR supports VIVOTEK's fisheye network camera "Fisheye Dewarp" function, which provides multiple de-warping modes in live view and playback, ensuring the correct angle of video view and detailed information for flexible usage.
 Lastly, to quickly and intuitively find any target event, the NVR is equipped with the "Story-Board Search" function, which provides a glimpse of past recordings over an intuitive timeline.